 Which aspects of QoL are reduced or improved in the long-term, compared to reference data from head and neck cancer patients pre-treatment and 1 year after treatment and compared to the age- and sex-matched general population?

-Do long-term problems with swallowing, speech, senses, dry mouth, sticky saliva, coughing, and toxicities differ among survivors depending on the treatment they received (surgery alone vs. radiotherapy alone vs. surgery plus adjuvant therapy vs. multimodal treatment without surgery)?
+Do long-term problems with swallowing, speech, senses, dry mouth, sticky saliva, coughing, and toxicities differ among survivors depending on the treatment they received?

 How long-term survivors fare in terms of supportive care needs, ability to work, and their use of health care services and the related costs will also be examined.

-Due to COVID-19-related delays, survivor enrolment has been extended to spring 2021, at which time we aim to have 1200 survivors.
+Due to COVID-19-related delays, survivor enrolment has been extended again to fall 2021, at which time we aim to have 1200 survivors enrolled.

 We are looking at the types of problems people who have survived more than 5 years after a head/neck cancer diagnosis have that are related to their disease or treatment.
 These problems are divided into: a medical perspective, for example, trouble swallowing, pain, and trouble with nerves or dental health; and a quality of life perspective, such as problems being in social situations, feeling tired or depressed, being able to pursue leisure activities and accessing any necessary support services.
 A comparison will be made to head/neck cancer patients pre-treatment and 1 year after diagnosis and to a representative selection of the general population.